Unraveling Time Series Causality with Granger Methods

 Totalnp0n - p_0RSS0\mathrm{RSS}_0

 The ratio RSS0RSSRSS0\frac{\mathrm{RSS}_0-\mathrm{RSS}}{\mathrm{RSS}_0} is sometimes known as the proportion of variance explained by β1\boldsymbol{\beta}_1, and denoted R2R^2.
+This is a measure of how much additional explanatory power the variables in X1X_1 provide.

 def fit(data, p=1):